 Children’s experiences of lawyers

-Some children interviewed as part of the Council of Europe consultation feel that their lawyer was ineffective when they were in conflict with the law.
-They complain about the lack of meaningful contact with their lawyers while they were in detention.
-Some children feel that their lawyers failed to prepare them for custody, for example suggesting that they would get bail where ultimately they did not.
-Others complain of changes of legal representation during their proceedings, or of feeling that their lawyer was insufficiently informed about their case.
-Children in Belgium also state that lawyers should better represent them, including by listening better to their young clients and being specially trained to work with them: “The legal aid counsel often does not know your case and does not defend you at all.
+Some children interviewed as part of the Council of Europe consultation felt that their lawyer was ineffective when they were in conflict with the law.
+They complained about the lack of meaningful contact with their lawyers while they were in detention.
+Some children felt that their lawyers failed to prepare them for custody, for example suggesting that they would get bail where ultimately they did not.
+Others complained of changes of legal representation during their proceedings, or of feeling that their lawyer was insufficiently informed about their case.
+Children in Belgium also stated that lawyers should better represent them, including by listening better to their young clients and being specially trained to work with them: “The legal aid counsel often does not know your case and does not defend you at all.
 He usually just agrees with the judge’s judgment.”

 In Scotland, the role of the legal representative at children’s hearings can be quite ambiguous, which is an issue that can arise frequently in domestic law in non-criminal law cases.
 Often it is unclear whether lawyers represent children’s wishes or best interests or both.
 Children interviewed in Scotland are clear, however, that they want the role of the legal representative to be to represent their wishes, not to represent what the representative believes is in the child’s best interest.